Midstate Student Support for Teaching Program

-The Midstate Student Support for Teaching Program (MSS), formerly known as Project Minority Student Support for Teaching is a partnership designed to assist the Springfield and Decatur school systems in the recruitment of teachers by establishing an articulated teacher recruitment and preparation initiative beginning at the junior year of high school and continuing through licensure at the University of Illinois at Springfield.
-Partners in this program represent three local educational institutions, the University of Illinois at Springfield, Lincoln Land Community College, Richland Community College and the two local school districts, Springfield School District 186 and Decatur School District 61.
+Midstate Student Support for Teaching (MSS) is a partnership designed to assist the Springfield and Decatur school systems in the recruitment of teachers by establishing an articulated teacher recruitment and preparation initiative beginning at the junior year of high school and continuing through licensure at the University of Illinois at Springfield.
+Partners in this program include the University of Illinois at Springfield, Lincoln Land Community College, Richland Community College and the two local school districts, Springfield School District 186 and Decatur School District 61.
 Members of each institution participate on the Steering Committee that reviews and develops program policy.

 There are three entry points for Project MSS.
 Students may enter during the junior or senior year of high school, the first two years of college or community college, or the junior year at UIS.
 Students apply to the program by submitting an application.
 Admission to the Program requires a minimum of a C+ or 2.75 grade point average (on a 4-point scale) and superior character determined by two letters of recommendation.
 In addition, a personal interview with the director may be required.
 Students entering at the UIS level must have passed the Basic Skills Test, Test of Academic Proficiency, or ACT + writing (with minimum score of 22) and been admitted into a program in the Department of Teacher Education.
 After licensure, teaching candidates are expected to return to the participating school district for a minimum of two years to serve as teachers.